Who needs takeout when you can make this easy Chana Masala Recipe? Gluten-free, packed with protein, and ready to eat in under 30 minutes.

 Chickpea curry (or some call it stew) is so delicious and nutritious.
 When you can cook dinner at home in under 30 minutes (and have leftovers too), why dish out dollars for takeout?
-Chana Masala is a favourite around here.
+This super easy Chana Masala is a favourite around here.

 Do you like takeout?
 Honestly most of the time I am so disappointed with the quality and taste of the fast food.
 Even when we go to restaurants most times we walk away disappointed.